weaavver/Sysfetch/README.md

 - Drive Defragmentation or Clean up utility

 Music Player +
-- Can add music, need file path, can add music cover with ffmpeg
+- Can add music, need file path, can add music cover with ffmpeg /cancelled pain in the ass